Laptop Mag Verdict

 Apple's midyear refresh of its 13-inch MacBook Pro brings with it an updated Intel Core i5 processor and 8GB of RAM -- twice that of last year's model -- for the same starting price of $1,299.
-This ultraportable still features a stunning Retina display, solid aluminum design and world-class keyboard.
+This ultraportable still features a stunning Retina display, solid aluminum design and world-class keyboard, which are hallmarks for some of the best laptops.
 How much improved is it over last year's model, and how does it compare to the $999 MacBook Air?
 Let's find out.

 If it ain't broke, then why fix it?
 The Pro's all-aluminum design has remained virtually unchanged since it was introduced in 2012.
 It looks great and feels sturdy, but I wish that Apple would start playing around with some new ideas.